-Skeleton racer Lizzy Yarnold will be Team GB's only defending champion at the 2018 Winter Olympics.
+Skeleton racer Lizzy Yarnold made history in PyeongChang when she won gold and became the first Briton to successfully defend a Winter Olympics title.
 Find out what she snacks on – and her top training tips

 When Lizzy Yarnold won Skeleton Gold at the 2014 Winter Olympics, the world took note.
 Chosen to take part in the sport after entering a talent ID programme called ‘Girls for Gold’ in 2008, she was picked for her focus and unbreakable determination.
 Within five years she had earned Gold medals at the World Championships, the European Championships and the Olympics.
-In 2014, Lizzy was awarded an MBE for services to sport.
-Her goal?
-To retain her Olympic title at PyeongChang.
+In 2014, Lizzy was awarded an MBE for services to sport, and made British history at the 2018 Winter Olympics by retaining her title.
 We quizzed her on the secrets to sporting success and uncovered some surprising answers.